Slavery and Human Trafficking Statement – Financial Year Ending 30 April 2019

 Clyde & Co is a limited liability partnership registered in England and Wales with registered number OC326539 and registered office of The St Botolph Building, 138 Houndsditch, London, EC3A 7AR, United Kingdom.
 It is a law firm authorised and regulated by the Solicitors Regulation Authority of England and Wales.
-Clyde & Co has branches in a number of locations, including Oxford, Manchester, and Dubai.
+Outside the UK, Clyde & Co has branches in France, Qatar and the UAE.

 Clyde & Co is a dynamic, rapidly expanding global law firm focused on providing a complete legal service to clients in our core sectors.